 How do you expand your Instagram reach, though?
 How do you convince people that you are worth clicking the “follow” button for?
 I’ve found many effective tactics over the past few years.
 Instagram necessitates a significant amount of strategy, so instead of floundering helplessly, here are a few tips I gathered to get you started:

 Content is, as they say, everything.
 It’s the reason people follow you, it’s the reason they like your posts, and it’s the reason why they turn to you before anyone else.
 Similar to how products and services are meant to fill unmet needs (it’s one of the cornerstones of business), your content needs to do the same.

 Attracting followers means giving internet users what they want that they are not finding anywhere else.
-People want to learn, they want to laugh, to feel acknowledged, to feel captivated-so whether you produce videos, infographics, dynamic images, memes, or something else, your content needs to dial back on overt promotion and encourage people to engage with you.
+According to ingramer, People want to learn, they want to laugh, to feel acknowledged, to feel captivated-so whether you produce videos, infographics, dynamic images, memes, or something else, your content needs to dial back on overt promotion and encourage people to engage with you.

 - Post at the right times.